ii/xds-test-harness/docs/design-doc.md

 The adapter has two services `SetState` and `UpdateState`. `SetState` is used to clear out a target and set it to some new, clean state.
 Update is used when the scenario is stateful, e.g. when we need to track the chain of versions created across steps in one scenario.

-<a id="org7c66a42"></a>
+<a id="orgcc6a98d"></a>

 # Considered Alternatives

 Will need to visit this section with the team, and clarify what alternatives are available and whether there is a better alternative.
 I can see two forms of alternatives: one is to choose a different test syntax and format.
 The other is to choose a different way of implementing our test runner.

 For the test syntax, what are other used languages?
 To me it is a non-starter if the test is wrapped up in the implementation, or can only be described as a single line.
-So one option we could use is the native go testing, but it does not have a separate syntax that I am aware of and it limits us to haviong the entire runner written in go.
-An informal expectation we had is the abilikty to have like modules of a test runner, anticipating a situation where it is better to have an implementation written in Python or some other language, but still following the gherkin test spec.
+So one option we could use is the native go testing, but it does not have a separate syntax that I am aware of and it limits us to having the entire runner written in go.
+An informal expectation we had is the ability to have like modules of a test runner, anticipating a situation where it is better to have an implementation written in Python or some other language, but still following the gherkin test spec.
 We couldn&rsquo;t do that with go testing.

 However, this is assuming something larger (that this will need to be a multi-lingual test framework) and that is an assumption we should check.

-In terms of the implementation, I am not sure of clear, alternative structures for htis.
+In terms of the implementation, I am not sure of clear, alternative structures for this.
 In other words, the specification is vague enough at this stage that we know it will be revisited.
 During a revisit, I could imagine alternatives coming up based on specific parts of the implementation.

 This makes me realize this design doc, just yet, is perhaps not specific enough.
-It will be good to see from other teammembers what currentlyf eels unanswered in what I laid out.
+It will be good to see from other team members what currently feels unanswered in what I laid out.